r-karimi/saxtal/README.md

 TODO list:

+0. Implement rule to only mask 2x1 or 1x2 clusters of pixels or larger

 1. Test applying masking to individual frames from patch average, then going to per-particle alignment

 2. Restructure program to take command line arguments